FoxxMD/blog/_posts/2024-07-01-lan-reverse-proxy-https.md

 to allow effective mixing of public/private proxying as well as multiple same-name containers based on the host the container is located at.

-Since our tutorial only deals with a single Docker host we will not use most of these settings but the full documentation for these can be found at the github repository: [https://github.com/FoxxMD/docker-mods/tree/swag-auto-proxy-multi](https://github.com/FoxxMD/docker-mods/tree/swag-auto-proxy-multi)

-"Recipes" for multi-host scenarios and other use-cases can be found at the end of this tutorial.
+Since our tutorial only deals with a single Docker host we will not use most of these settings but the full documentation for these can be found at the github repository -- [https://github.com/FoxxMD/docker-mods/tree/swag-auto-proxy-multi](https://github.com/FoxxMD/docker-mods/tree/swag-auto-proxy-multi) -- and recipes for multi-host scenarios [can be found below.](#multi-domain--multi-host-auto-generation-examples)

+> A reminder that SWAG will happily use any manually configuring proxies alongside any auto-generated ones.
+Make sure to check out the [presets](https://docs.linuxserver.io/general/swag/#preset-proxy-confs) created for you by SWAG.
+{: .prompt-info }

 ### Configuring SWAG Mod